Get Maintouch

 Content Optimization: Writing for Search Engines and AI Systems

-Write clear, factual sentences that AI systems can quote directly using a self-learning content engine.
+Write clear, factual sentences that AI systems can quote directly.
 "Project management software costs between $5 and $50 per user per month" beats vague generalities about pricing ranges.

 Use H2s and H3s to organize topics for both crawlers and AI retrieval.
 Break down complex subjects into scannable sections with descriptive headings.